STHobbes/First-FTC/README.md

 * **tank**: left stick controlling speed of left tires, right stick controlling speed of right tires.
 Tank is the most simple type to program, but is challenging to control.
 Simple things like straight forward motion is difficult at slow speeds.
-* **airplane** where multiple move directions, i.e. forward-backward and either sideways or rotate are on the same stick.
+* **airplane right/left** where multiple move directions, i.e. forward-backward and either sideways or rotate are on the same stick.
-* **auto** (do be added in the sample programs): where 1 stick controls direction (like the steering wheel of a car), and some other control (the other stick, or a trigger), controls speed (like an accelerator pedal).
+* **auto right/left**: where 1 stick-x controls direction (like the steering wheel of a car), and some other control (the stick-y, or a trigger), controls speed (like an accelerator pedal).

 **Controlling Sensitivity**

 Robots need to get somewhere on the playing field quickly.
 Then they need to do something.
-I have often seen robots getting to *about the right place* in seconds, and then taking 10's of seconds fumbling around because the have extended an arm and need to move it left an inch, but any turn moves the arm 6" so a dozen moves are required before the arm fortunately stops in the right place.
+I have often seen robots getting to *about the right place* in seconds, and then taking 10's of seconds fumbling around because they have extended an arm and need to move it left an inch, but any turn moves the arm 6" so a dozen moves are required before the arm fortunately stops in the right place.

 The problem has 2 primary causes:
-* The control sticks are designed for *twitch game - fast extreme motion is more important than fine control and there is very little control distance between 0 and full speed.
+* The control sticks are designed for *twitch* game - fast extreme motion is more important than fine control and there is very little control distance between 0 and full speed.
-* Loop speeds - the time between when you make a command and when the robot responds is potentially long and highly variable, which encourages over-control.
-Specifically, the driver asks for small motion, does not see immediate response, and then asks for more motion, and by the time the robot responds, the motion is way faster than desired
+* Loop speeds - the time between when you make a command and when the robot responds is potentially long and highly variable (i.e. the drive program is a loop and there is a lag between when the driver takes an action and the program/robot responds to the action because of loop time), which encourages over-control.
+Specifically, the driver asks for small motion, does not see immediate response, and then asks for more motion, and by the time the robot responds, the motion is way faster and more extreme than desired.

-I have tried different functions like controller position squared or cubed to try to get more sensitivity around 0, and have concluded that is the long loop time that causes the majority of fine control problems.
+I have tried different functions like controller position squared or cubed to try to get more sensitivity around 0, and have concluded that it is the long loop time that causes the majority of fine control problems.
 The only reasonable solution I have found is a *fine control mode* that limits the maximum value from the stick to something that achieves fine control, and training drivers to use it when they need fine control - see **right bumper** in the next section.

 **Using the Sample Drive Code**

-In all of the example programs:
+In all of the example programs teher is a test drive/autonomous program with these controls:
 * **`B` button**: changes the drive mode.
+The modes are **tank**, **airplane right**, **airplane left**, **auto right**, and **auto lef**.
+See earlier notes for details.
 * **`X` button**: terminates the program.
 You and your team are encouraged to try all of the drive modes and add additional ones for testing before you settle on the specific drive mode(s) you will use for your robot.